jito-foundation/jito-solana/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_transaction_fees.md

 Each transaction sent through the network, to be processed by the current leader validation-client and confirmed as a global state transaction, must contain a transaction fee.
 Transaction fees offer many benefits in the Solana economic design, for example they:

-- provide unit compensation to the validator network for the CPU/GPU resources necessary to process the state transaction,
+- provide unit compensation to the validator network for the compute resources necessary to process the state transaction,
 - reduce network spam by introducing real cost to transactions,
 - open avenues for a transaction market to incentivize validation-client to collect and process submitted transactions in their function as leader,
 - and provide potential long-term economic stability of the network through a protocol-captured minimum fee amount per transaction, as described below.